-- Branch Manager/Controlling Officer- The Branch Manager or Controlling Officer at local level shall be first point of face to face contact to resolve complaints expeditiously and within the stipulated timeline.
+- Branch Manager/Officer- The Branch Manager or Officer at banking points shall be first point of face to face contact to resolve complaints expeditiously and within the stipulated timeline.

-- Customer Service Officer- The bank will appoint a customer service officer for customer service in the Head Office and controlling centers, to whom customers with grievances can approach in the first instance and with whom the Banking Ombudsman and RBI can liaise.
+- Nodal Officer- The bank will appoint a nodal department / officer for customer service in the Head Office and controlling centers, to whom customers with grievances can approach in the first instance and with whom the Banking Ombudsman and RBI can liaise.

-- Principal Nodal Officer- This should be an employee of a senior rank who will monitor the entire customer service mechanism and identify areas of improvement.
+- Principal Nodal Officer- This should be an employee of a senior rank (General Manager or equivalent) who will monitor the entire customer service mechanism and identify areas of improvement.

 - Customer service Committee of the Board- The Bank shall constitute a Board approved CSCB whose role will be to review the customer service mechanism in the Bank and also deliberate on timely measures to enhance customer satisfaction.